vichanzo/Docker-php-proxy/README.md

 docker run -d --name php-proxy-container -p 8080:80 my-php-proxy
 ```

 Run bash from this new container.
 ```bash
 docker container exec -it my-php-proxy /bin/bash
 ```

+Dockerfile uses Debian 11 as base.
+Download and install scriptfile for php-proxy.
+Create  docker image.
+Run docker file.
+Enter the docker container and run a shell from it.